Musti4096/aws_devops_workshop/devops/hands-on/jenkins/jenkins-03-building-jenkins-pipeline/README.md

 - Part 1 - Installing Jenkins on Docker using Cloudformation Template

+- Part 2 - Install Java, Maven and Git packages

-- Part 2 - Integrating Jenkins with GitHub using Webhook
+- Part 3 - Integrating Jenkins with GitHub using Webhook

-- Part 3 - Creating a Simple Pipeline with Jenkins
+- Part 4 - Creating a Simple Pipeline with Jenkins

-- Part 4 - Creating a Jenkins Pipeline with Jenkinsfile
+- Part 5 - Creating a Jenkins Pipeline with Jenkinsfile

-- Part 5 - Integrating Jenkins Pipeline with GitHub Webhook
+- Part 6 - Integrating Jenkins Pipeline with GitHub Webhook

-- Part 6 - Configuring Jenkins Pipeline with GitHub Webhook to Run the Python Code
+- Part 7 - Configuring Jenkins Pipeline with GitHub Webhook to Run the Python Code

-- Part 7 - Configuring Jenkins Pipeline with GitHub Webhook to Build the Java Code
+- Part 8 - Configuring Jenkins Pipeline with GitHub Webhook to Build the Java Code

-- Part 8 - Configuring Jenkins Pipeline with GitHub Webhook to Build the a Java Maven Project
+- Part 9 - Configuring Jenkins Pipeline with GitHub Webhook to Build the a Java Maven Project

 ## Part 1 - Install Jenkins on Docker using Cloudformation Template